 University of North Carolina-Chapel Hill School of Nursing

-Educating nurses for the past 60 years, the University of North Carolina-Chapel Hill School of Nursing is the fourth-ranked recipient of research funding from the National Institutes of Health.
+Educating nurses for the past 60 years, the University of North Carolina at Chapel Hill School of Nursing is the fourth-ranked recipient of research funding from the National Institutes of Health.
 Emphasizing excellence in nursing education, research and practice, the nursing program has very competitive admissions.
 The school offers bachelor's and master's of science in nursing degrees, as well as four nurse practitioner graduate programs, doctoral degrees and postdoctorate research opportunities.

 University of North Carolina-Chapel Hill School of Nursing Carrington Hall, CB 7460 Chapel Hill, NC 27599 919-966-4260 nursing.unc.edu